slamora/brackets-wiki/Brackets-Node-Process:-Overview-for-Developers.md

 When a domain gets registered, the DomainManager calls an init function (if one exists).
 We need to write our init function that will actually register the command we just created.

 When we register a command, we can optionally pass in documentation.
 This documentation isn't actually used by node in any way.
-But, it is output through the "api" call and could be used to actually build human-readable documentation that is (hopefully) in sync with the code.
+But, it is output through the "/api" call and could be used to actually build human-readable documentation that is (hopefully) in sync with the code.
 The last three parameters to ```registerCommand``` are documentation parameters.

 ```javascript
 /**